philipbwalya/Gmail-clone/README.md

-# Gmail clone using React,vanilla CSS, Redux and firebase backend!
+# Gmail clone using React,vanilla CSS, Redux and firebase backend!.

 visit the live demo using the link https://clone-dee69.web.app/